dariushumphrey/All-That-Glitters-Is-Gold/README.md

 	Statistical - Cheats that alter a Weapon's performance through manipulating ammo counts, reload speeds and ranges.
 	Functional - Cheats that require a condition to be met to receive a particular benefit.

+	Rarity 1 - Statistical Cheats only
-Rarity 1 Weapons do not spawn with Functional Cheats.
-Rarity 2 and 3 Weapons spawn with one random Functional Cheat.
-Rarity 4 and 5 Weapons spawn with two random Functional Cheats.
-Functional Cheats rolled on Rarity 5 Weapons are significantly more powerful than their standard behaviors, within reason.
+	Rarity 2, 3 - Statistical Cheats + 1 Functional Cheat
+	Rarity 4, 5 - Statistical Cheats + 2 Functional Cheats

+Functional Cheats rolled on Rarity 5 Weapons are significantly more powerful than their standard behaviors.
+Exotic Weapons, also Rarity 5, come with one Functional Cheat unique to that Weapon type, paired with one standard Functional Cheat.

+Thank you for playing.
+Have fun!